Real-Dev-Squad/website-api-contracts/answers/README.md

   							"approved_by": "<RDS_USER_ID>",//can be of HOST | MODERATOR
-  							"question_id":  "<STRING>", //FOREIGN KEY POINTING TO QUESTION COLLECTION "event_id": "EVENT_ID", //ID OF THE EVENT IN WHICH ANSWER IS GIVEN "created_at": "<FIREBASE_TIMESTAMP>", "updated_at": "<FIREBASE_TIMESTAMP>",
+  							"question_id":  "<STRING>", //FOREIGN KEY POINTING TO QUESTION COLLECTION "event_id": "EVENT_ID", //ID OF THE EVENT IN WHICH ANSWER IS GIVEN "answered_by": "<STRING>", //ID OF THE RESPONDER OF THE QUESTION(FROM PEERS COLLECTION) "created_at": "<FIREBASE_TIMESTAMP>", "updated_at": "<FIREBASE_TIMESTAMP>",
-  							"answered_by": "<STRING>" //ID OF THE RESPONDER OF THE QUESTION(FROM PEERS COLLECTION) },
+  					},
   					{
   							"id": "<STRING>",